Docs

 </script>

-• { type: 'resize', surveyId, height } — fired whenever content height changes; use to auto-size the iframe so there is no inner scrollbar.
+• { type: 'resize', formId, height } — content height changed; size the iframe so there is no inner scrollbar.
+Deduped, which matters for a searchable list that re-measures on every keystroke.

 Answer payload